 7. Stay Involved but Don’t Micromanage

-It’s crucial that you follow up on delegated tasks at pre-decided checkpoints.
+One of the best task management tips is to follow up on delegated tasks at pre-decided checkpoints.
 However, make sure that you don’t start micromanaging and only offer relevant feedback and suggestions.
-Also, ensure that you listen to your employees to understand their perspectives as well.

 8. Give Credit for Work Well Done

-Don’t forget to show your appreciation to employees for achieving the tasks that were delegated to them.
+Don’t forget to show your appreciation to employees for achieving the tasks delegated to them.
 Complimenting them for their efforts and determination will make them perform even better on their next task.

 Think about it.
-Didn’t you feel elated when you were appreciated for performing a task well and standing up to the expectations?
+Didn’t you feel elated when your boss appreciated you for performing a task well and standing up to the expectations?
 Well, the same applies to your employees as well.
-A simple “Thank you” is bound to boose their morale and multiply their efficiency for upcoming projects and tasks!
+A simple “Thank you” is bound to boost their morale and multiply their efficiency for upcoming projects and tasks!

 9. Be Flexible

 When delegating tasks to team members, be open to new ideas and methods of performing a task differently.
-Different people take different routes and employ different strategies to complete their tasks.
-This may vary depending on the person’s judgment or ease of adopting a certain path.
+Different people take different routes and employ various strategies to complete their tasks.
+This may vary depending on the person’s judgment or ease of adopting a specific path.

-Thus, once you have delegated tasks and specified requirements, let your employees choose any methodology they find appropriate.
+Thus, once you delegate tasks and specify requirements, let your employees choose any appropriate methodology – agile, scrum, waterfall, or critical path.
 This will inspire engagement and motivate your team to perform to the best of their abilities and even exceed expectations.

 10. Use Failure to Their Advantage

-If an employee fails to deliver the delegated task as expected, do not go roaring over them.
+If a team member fails to deliver the delegated task as expected, do not roast them.
 Instead, help them understand how they could have performed better by offering constructive feedback.

 Help them understand what went wrong and what steps they can incorporate to perform better next time.
 Quote an instance where you, too, faced something similar and got better with practice.
-This will enable them to positively cope with inefficiency and failure.
+This will enable them to cope with inefficiency and failure positively.
 This will further drive them to work on their limitations and outdo themselves in the future.

-Improve Your Delegation Skills for Effective Project Management
+Improve Your Work Delegation Skills for Effective Project Management

 Thus, it’s best to explore the power of delegation and start delegating work to your team members right from the start.
-Keep in mind the above-discussed tips, and you are bound to excel at delegation no matter the type of industry you are in.
+Keep in mind the above-discussed tips, and you will excel at delegation no matter the type of industry you are in.